 There is no such update even nowadays that deteriorates the significance of keyword research in SEO.
 Keyword research still plays an important role in a successful SEO strategy.
 Just keep in mind that you don’t over-optimize it with excessive use of keywords in your content; this will result in a penalty from Google.

 Use relevant keywords to play it safe and focus on the user intent behind the search.
-This will help you to draft content which is relevant and more useful to the users.
+This will help you to draft content that is relevant and more useful to the users.

 Also, avoid keyword stuffing since it affects your website negatively.
 Here is an example showing a piece of content stuffed with keywords.